tutek1/DTLabs/02_Player/lab02.md

 > Notice, that we used `-z_axis` instead of `z_axis`.
 That is because the **negative Z-axis** is considered the **forward** direction in Godot Engine.

 ### Make the player faster
 Playing the game, we can see that the player moves quite slowly.
-To change this, we can multiply the values that are set to the `velocity` variable.
+To change this, we can multiply the values assigned to the `velocity` variable.
 Multiply both of these values by `5` and try it in the game.
 I would say this speed seems fine.
 However, what if we wanted to change it later on?
 We would have to find all lines where we multiply the velocity by `5`, which is not ideal.

 Let's change the **exported** variable `speed` to a float (since we no longer use it), set its default value to `5`, and replace the `* 5` with it.
 ```GDScript